-This article discusses specific educational benefits available to Texas Veterans including the Hazelwood Act and the Post 9/11 GI Bill.
-This articl...
+This article discusses education benefits available to Texas veterans, including the Hazelwood Act and the Post-9/11 GI Bill.

 This article provides basic information about veterans and child support issues.

-This article provides information on what non-service-connected disability pension benefits are, how to apply, how to qualify for them and more.
-Th...
+This article explains what non-service-connected disability pension benefits are and how to apply and qualify.